ceph/ceph/doc/mgr/influx.rst

 Influx Plugin
 =============

 The influx plugin continuously collects and sends time series data to an influxdb database.
 Users have the option to specify what type of stats they want to collect.
 Some default counters are already set.
-However, users will have the option to choose some additional counters to collect
+However, users will have the option to choose some additional counters to collect.

 -------------
 Configuration
 -------------

-In order for this module to work, a configure file must be created ``/etc/ceph/influx.conf``
+In order for this module to work, the following configuration should be created ``/etc/ceph/influx.conf``

 ^^^^^^^^
 Required